cogment/cogment-doc/docs/reference/python.md

 ### Trial Specifications

-The specifications of a trial type are contained in a [spec file](./cogment-yaml.md) and the imported files defined in the spec.
+The specifications (specs) of a trial type are contained in a [spec file](./cogment-yaml.md) and the imported files defined in the spec file.
 This file is typically named `cogment.yaml`.

 For example, an [actor](../guide/core-concepts.md#actors) class is defined by its required observation space and action space.